 Expert tips:

-Step 3: Select the listings you want to relist to Whatnot
+Step 3: Select the listings you want to relist on Whatnot

 Before you ask — yes, Crosslist can delist and relist your entire inventory in bulk.
 Think of all the time you’ll be saving!